 I’m not sure what happened next, but I think I was a like man possessed by the ghosts of the many tourists before me.
 The guide had just completed his talk about the site and suggested that I spend the remainder of my time there, walking around and exploring on my own.
 I chose instead to go berserk and be a tourist.
 I posed, took selfies, got the guide as well other

 random people to take pictures of me in “touristy” poses all over.
 And then it hit me.
 What was I doing?
 Were these poses & pictures all that mattered to me, being here in this once in a lifetime destination?

-Savio is a career travel professional, chronic traveller and legit Aquarian, now managing a travel representation company.
-Born, raised and based in Mumbai, he is the quintessential jack of all trades and master of none.
+Savio is a career travel professional, chronic traveller and legit Aquarian, now managing a travel representation company called Benchmark Travel Representations.
+Born, raised, and based in Mumbai, he is the quintessential jack of all trades and master of none.
 He would be happy to live happily ever after as long as he has an infinite supply of single malts, good food, acclaimed TV & films, and a trip every now and then.
 He can be followed on Instagram and Facebook.

 - 7 Tasty Places To Eat In Lake Tahoe

 - Best Places to Eat in Merida: Local’s Guide for 2022

 - Best Places to Eat in Morelia, Michoacan, Mexico

 - What to See or Eat in Guanajuato, Mexico